painintheapp/PainInApp/README.md

 `yarn start`

 # Workflow
-do not work on master branch
+- Do not work on master branch
+- Create a new branch for work submissions (see `New Branch naming` seciton for instructions)

 # Maintain Scope of work
 1. Work on new branches must not exceed the requirements of work specified in clubhouse ticket